muldjord/skyscraper/README.md

 * Added ###TITLE### tag to import scraping module (Thanks to ozy24 for suggesting this)
 * Updated import definition examples and documentation to include ###TITLE### tag and ###AGES### tag
 * Updated priorities.xml.example to also include 'import' under 'title'
+* Added 'Did you know' hints when running Skyscraper
+* Added '--nohints' to disable hints.
+Can also be set in config.ini

 #### Version 2.7.1 (28th August 2018)
 * Made sure 'Skyscraper's choice' only appears once per entry when using interactive mode